mst1g15/Response-Adaptive-Missing/README.md

 # Implementing Response-Adaptive Designs when Responses are Missing: Impute or Ignore?
 Welcome!
 This repository contains R scripts to run the simulation study in the article, "Implementing Response-Adaptive Designs when Responses are Missing: Impute or Ignore?"
-(Tackney and Villar)

 This simulation study is based on the iCanQuit trial and compares the performance of a number of response-adaptive designs combined with missing data strategies.
 Please see the manuscript for full details.

-##Code for Simulation Study
+## Code for Simulation Study

 The repository contains the following R scripts:

-### 00_init.R
+### `00_init.R`

 ### 01_main_simulation_function.R